-In its desire to celebrate reason, the natural world and rational thinking, atheism rejects the notion of the divine.
-Adherent often poke fun at theists who gullibly accept the Torah, the Bible or the Qu’ran as the true, only and ultimate representation of the divine.
+In their desire to celebrate reason, the natural world and rational thinking, many atheists have come to reject the notion of divine.
+Some even poke fun at theists who “gullibly” accept the Torah, the Bible or the Qu’ran as the true, only and ultimate representation of the divine.

 It is important to ask for evidence when someone makes a claim and it is critical to use evidence and logic to challenge religious fundamentalism.
 However, just because one has no evidence for something doesn’t mean it doesn’t exist or that it is not worth having a discussion about it.
 It only means one cannot pretend to be holding the truth.

 I wrote The Covenant to argue that the fundamental concept of Covenant in the Abrahamic religions originated from a secular alliance made during the Bronze Age with a Mesopotamian king, whose memory was elevated to the rank of deity after death.
 But however devastating for “faith” the provided evidence might be, one should not consequently throw the baby out with the bath water.
 Deconstructing and demythifying sacred texts has nothing to do with refuting the nature of the divine.
 It only has to do with challenging blind faith.
 Unfortunately, I believe that this confusion has been holding back Western societies from exploring more of the divine ever since the Age of Enlightenment.